Prenatal yoga is safe during pregnancy

-Regular exercise during pregnancy helps to keep weight gain slow and gradual and prepare the female body for the rigors of birth.
-During the first two trimesters, normal exercise can include jogging, running, aerobics and even some lightweight training.
+Regular exercise during pregnancy helps to keep weight gain slow and gradual and it prepares your body for the rigors of birth.
+During the first two trimesters, you can continue normal exercises such as jogging, running, aerobics, and even some lightweight training.

 Prenatal yoga is a modified version of the exercise created to allow pregnant women to continue practicing yoga throughout pregnancy.
 Prenatal yoga poses are broken up into three categories for the three trimesters of pregnancy.
 Long time yoga followers may find they are more comfortable attending their regular yoga classes, but certain changes in each pose will need to be made as the uterus grows larger.

-It is important to stay away from yoga poses that involve twisting, hopping, jumping and lying flat on the stomach.
+It is important to stay away from yoga poses that involve twisting, hopping, jumping, and lying flat on the stomach.
 These poses are not made for pregnant women and should be avoided for the safety of the fetus.
 When in doubt, contact a local yoga instructor and ask questions about proper yoga poses during pregnancy.